rhadamanthe/host-grabber-pp/readme.md

 > **This an alpha version**.

-> Notice 1: user documentation will come soon.
+> Notice 1: links extraction is working quite correctly, but downloading is not yet
+> done as Firefox API is very limited.
+I am thinking to relying on [Download Them All](https://www.downthemall.net/).

 > Notice 2: the list of hosts has been seriously purged.
 Many hosts need to be readded.
-> Notice 3: links extraction is working quite correctly, but downloading is not yet
-> perfect as Firefox API is very limited.
-I am thinking to relying on [Download Them All](https://www.downthemall.net/).

 ## Roadmap

-* Add user documentation.
 * Enhance the downloading part.
 Join the efforts with DTA is an option.
 * Maybe adapt it for other web browsers.